aappddeevv/dynamics-client/README.md

     "acquireTokenResource": "https://<yourorg>.crm.dynamics.com"
 }
 ```
-Your password can also be in the environment variable `DYNAMICS_PASSWORD`.
+Your password can also be in the environment variable `DYNAMICS_PASSWORD` as you should avoid passwords in config files that may get checked into version control.

 The above shows the domain name to be `<yourorg>.onmicrosoft.com` but the domain varies, It could be `mycompany.com`.
 The `dataUrl` can be obtained from Developers page in the CRM application's Settings area. `applicationId` can only be obtained from our Azure Active Directory application's registration page.
 Sometimes, applicationId is called clientId. `authorityHostUrl` should only be changed if you know that you should change it, otherwise, leave it the same as the value above.